WPChill/strong-testimonials/readme.txt

 * Initial version, a fork of GC Testimonials 1.3.2.

 == Upgrade Notice ==

+= 1.5.1 =
+Another bug fix for themes that set a width on the `content` class.

 = 1.5 =
 New cycle shortcode.
 Bug fixes.